 These are not your soft, moist, sweet, decadent, dessert-type cookies.
 They're breakfast cookies, which means that they're oat-y and nutty and, yes, healthier tasting.
 But that last part is not in a bad way.
 I promise that these cookies are totally delish and your family will gobble them right up!

-It's easy to change up these cookies by using different types of nuts or varieties of nut butter.
-I made this particular batch with ground almonds and peanut butter, because that's what I had on hand.
-But you could use ground walnuts with almond butter, ground pecans with sunflower seed butter...whatever floats your boat.
+This particular batch of cookies was made with ground almonds and peanut butter, because that's what I had on hand.
+But you could use ground walnuts with almond butter, ground pecans with sunflower seed butter...whatever floats your boat!

 And they're a nice change of pace from frozen grapes. 😉